 From the Serdika (Сердика) metro station to the Park National Palace of Culture you will have plenty of good hotels for all budgets.
 The area is also one of the best for walking tours and everything you need is reachable by foot.

 The Lozenets district can be a good option if you want to stay in a residential area of Sofia.
-Lozenets is one of the best districts in Sofia, and there are some great options to stay near the European Union (Европейски съюз) Metro Station.
+Lozenets is one of the best districts in the capital, and there are some great options to stay near the European Union (Европейски съюз) Metro Station.

 Budget Accommodation in Sofia – €